KenanY/plugclub.org/source/about/index.markdown

             <h1>Arturo Bory</h1>
             <h2>Vice-president</h2>
         </header>
-        <p>Born from the kernel of Unix and coded in Pascal, has grown from his small beginnings on the streets of Zimbabwe to reach the level of vice-president of the Pace Linux User Group.
+        <p>Born from the kernel of Unix and coded in Pascal, Arturo has grown from his small beginnings on the streets of Zimbabwe to reach the level of vice-president of the Pace Linux User Group.
 He (or it) has been credited with the idea of starting a Linux user group, though as he/it is the one writing this, imagine he/it saying this humbly, or he/it might seem like a dick, which he/it may or may not be.
 She (is it a typo?) hopes to start more Linux user groups in different high schools to show the benefits of Linux to more and more people, with the eventual goal of having Linux be the new Windows and FreeBSD be the old Linux.</p>
     </div>
     <div class="panel radius kenan">
         <header>